The first WhatSugar–approved sweetener is HERE!

 Granulated vs. Crystalized vs. Powdered Monk Fruit.

-Monk fruit sweeteners come in various crystals sizes—granulated, crystallized, and powdered.
+Monk fruit sweeteners come in various crystal sizes—granulated, crystallized, and powdered.
 The terms granulated and crystallized are often used interchangeably by sellers, and both typically refer to crystals resembling table sugar, making them ideal replacements for regular sugar.

 What's a Brown Sugar Replacement?